SuurkaevKarl/GTAPpraktika2022/README.md

 The page is designed to showcase a simple video/audio file

-> Code was written using Visual Studio Code
+> Code was written using Visual Studio Code.
-> Local webserver was run using Visual Studio Code extension 'Live Server'
+> Local webserver was run using Visual Studio Code extension 'Live Server'.

 # Script for the video